-- Idiom – See eye to eye.
+English Idiom – See eye to eye.

-- Meaning – To agree with someone about something – or in general.
-To see eye to eye is used when people completely agree with each other.
+Meaning – To agree with someone about something – or in general.
+This expression is used when people completely agree with each other or have the same opinion as each other.

-- This expression is often used in a negative way.”Jack doesn’t see eye to eye with his manager”.
+This expression is often used in a negative way.
+“Jack doesn’t see eye to eye with his manager.”

 Usage: